TomB-MCMXCII/contactbook/README.md

 # ContactBook - WORK IN PROGRESS!!!
 This is a .NET web-api project with entity framework for storing contacts.
+Frontend uses vue.js

 ## Specified conditions for this project :